navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    Login to Sone in Hyphanet.

-If you have multiple identities, a logout entry will be added to the menu, allowing you to easily log out from one profile and use the other identity.
+If you have multiple identities, a **Logout** entry will be added to the menu, allowing you to easily log out from one profile and use the other identity.

 .. figure:: images/image127.png
-   :width: 800
+   :width: 600
    :alt: A logout entry in Sone allows you to switch identity
    :class: with-border